jimmymenzies/cosmicray_api_validation/README.md

 Each directory contains:

-- a README.md file containing a description of the study, summary of findings, and instructions to run the Python code and re-generate the results
+1. A README.md file containing a description of the study, summary of findings, and instructions to run the Python code and re-generate the results.
-- if applicable, files containing published experimental data for validation, or data calculated by alternative models for the purpose of benchmarking
+2. If applicable, files containing published experimental data for the purpose of validation, or data calculated by alternative models for the purpose of benchmarking.
-- images comparison density or temperature images or profiles obtained using the Cosmic Ray API alongside experimental results of predictions of other models.
+3. Images comparing calculations obtained using the Cosmic Ray API alongside experimental results or predictions of other models.

-Feel free to add validation study by creating a new branch and submitting a pull request.
+Feel free to add a validation study by creating a new branch and submitting a pull request.

-# Running the analysis
+# Running the analyses

-See the analysis.py Python script in each directory to see how the Amentum Atmosphere API was used to retrieve cosmic ray quantities, and the Python code to fetch and process validation data from experimental measurements, or benchmarking data from another model.
+See the analysis.py script in each directory to see how the Amentum Cosmic Ray API was used to retrieve cosmic ray quantities, and the Python code that was used to fetch validation data from experimental measurements, or benchmarking data from another model.

-Then install the necessary Python packages included in the first few lines of the script.
+Then install the necessary Python packages included in the first few lines of the script using your Python package manager.

 Set the following environment variable to store your API key.
 Assuming you are using bash shell, this will be: